ccamel/awesome-ccamel/README.md

 - [stefano/wasm-forth](https://github.com/stefano/wasm-forth) - A Forth implementation compiling to WebAssembly.
 - [stevesolun/ctx](https://github.com/stevesolun/ctx) - Skill, agent, MCP, and harness recommendations for Claude Code/custom LLMs: 102,696-node LLM-wiki graph, 91,432 skills, 10,787 MCPs, 13 harnesses, and capped execution recommendations.
 - [streamlit/streamlit](https://github.com/streamlit/streamlit) - Streamlit — A faster way to build and share data apps.
-- [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Multi-agent knowledge engine (ag-refresh / ag-ask) that turns any codebase into a queryable AI assistant.Workspace template + MCP server for Claude Code, Codex CLI, Cursor & Windsurf.
+- [study8677/antigravity-workspace-template](https://github.com/study8677/antigravity-workspace-template) - Give Claude Code, Cursor, Codex CLI a ChatGPT for your codebase.
+Multi-agent knowledge engine, grounded Q&A with file paths and line numbers.
+Works in any AI IDE.
 - [sympy/sympy](https://github.com/sympy/sympy) - A computer algebra system written in pure Python
 - [taishi-i/awesome-ChatGPT-repositories](https://github.com/taishi-i/awesome-ChatGPT-repositories) - A curated list of resources dedicated to open source GitHub repositories related to ChatGPT, OpenAI API, and Codex.
 Searchable via Claude Code skills.
 - [tartiflette/tartiflette-aiohttp](https://github.com/tartiflette/tartiflette-aiohttp) - tartiflette-aiohttp is a wrapper of aiohttp which includes the Tartiflette GraphQL Engine, do not hesitate to take a look of the Tartiflette project.